 Local circular trails

 Visit Luxembourg has a section devoted to circular walks and lists one for practically every village in Luxembourg.
 Some are as short as 5km, whilst others are 12-14km.
+(You can search using the drop down menu and selecting circular walks and the region in which you are looking).

 Hiking in Luxembourg has an Instagram account featuring some great photos of these walks and some of the national trails.

 If you are looking for something longer or more challenging, you can try a section of one of Luxembourg’s national trails.
 You can join the linear Alzette trail from the capital, walking across wooded hilltops and beautiful countryside following the course of the River Alzette.
 The trail finishes in Mersch, the gateway to a number of other footpaths.
+You can download a brochure in English here.

 The national hiking trail Mëllerdall begins in Dommeldange and journeys all the way to Mullerthal passing through stunning forests on its way to Bourglinster.
 Part of the trail follows the Am Gatter circuit that runs through the Grand Ducal family’s former hunting grounds, and through the rock formations near Echternach.